+Your enquiries to the Australian Information Commissioner can be directed to:

+Phone 1300 363 992 (local call charge)

+Email enquiries@oaic.gov.au

-Your enquiries to the Australian Information Commissioner can be directed to: Phone 1300 363 992 (local call charge) Email enquiries@oaic.gov.au There is no particular form required to make a complaint to the Australian Information Commissioner.
-The request should be in writing and should set out the grounds on which it is considered that the action taken in relation to the request should be investigated and identify the Department of Home Affairs as the relevant agency.
+There is no particular form required to make a complaint to the Australian Information Commissioner.
+The request should be in writing and should set out the grounds on which it is considered that the action taken in relation to the request should be investigated and identify the as the relevant agency.